Premiership of Sheikh Mujibur Rahman

 Besides, the law and order situation deteriorated significantly and political killings were prevalent.
 A special paramilitary unit similar to Gestapo of Hitler, Jatiya Rakkhi Bahini, loyal to Sheikh Mujibur Rahman, was formed to crush dissidents.
 They were provided with an indemnity to arrest or search any house.
 Rakkhi Bahini became infamous for extrajudicial killings and enforced disappearances.

 Thanks to his efforts Bangladesh was recognized by almost every country by 1975, and became a member of the United Nations, Commonwealth and Non-Aligned Movement, gradually.
 However, the relationship between the key oil-rich Gulf states, as well as China, was yet to be established.

-Sheikh Mujibur Rahman introduced some of the repressive acts as Prime Minister that still haunt the people of the country including the Special Power Act, 1974.
-Indeed, Bangladesh's constitution was amended in 1973 to allow the parliament members to pass preventive detention laws.
+Sheikh Mujibur Rahman introduced some of the repressive acts as Prime Minister that still haunt the people of the country including the Special Powers Act, 1974.
+Bangladesh's constitution was amended in 1973 to allow the parliament members to pass preventive detention laws.
 Despite the initial willingness of the government of Sheikh Mujibur Rahman to try the people involved in war crimes, the government declared a general amnesty in 1974 and allowed some key collaborators to walk free.
 Bangladesh also reached an agreement with India and Pakistan to allow the Prisoners of War of the Pakistan Army who were involved in gross violation of human rights during the war to return to their country as Pakistan promised to try them if they are found guilty of any offence.

 In the last week of December 1974, Bangladesh declared a state of emergency and within a month a new amendment to the constitution was made that transformed Bangladesh from a parliamentary democracy to a presidential system.
-The amendment indeed, ‘institutionalized autocracy’ and Sheikh Mujibur Rahman immediately became the ‘unimpeachable’ President of Bangladesh replacing the incumbent President Mohammad Mohammadullah.
-All political parties but BAKSAL, a new form of Awami League, were banned and all but four newspapers were allowed to run with four state-appointed editors.
+The amendment indeed, "institutionalized autocracy" and Sheikh Mujibur Rahman immediately became the "unimpeachable" President of Bangladesh replacing the incumbent President Mohammad Mohammadullah.
+All political parties but BAKSAL, a new form of Awami League, were banned and all but four newspapers were allowed to run with four state-appointed editors, under his Second Revolution theory.
+This effectively impacted the civil liberties and closed the democratic institutions of Bangladesh.